dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/printing-overview.md

 ---
 title: "Printing Overview"
-description: Learn about the printing and print system management APIs that Microsoft .NET Framework offers application developers using Windows Presentation Foundation (WPF). ms.date: "03/30/2017"
+description: Learn about the printing and print system management APIs that the .NET Framework offers application developers using Windows Presentation Foundation (WPF). ms.date: "03/30/2017"
 dev_langs:
   - "csharp"